 Johanna explains that this is an important molecule that makes fragrances vibrant.
 It contains a slight ambergris facet.
 “What is ambergris?”, you may ask.
 We learned that it’s a substance produced by the intestines of sperm whales.

-This ingredient is present in many natural products like burnt sugar and licorice and tonka, but it hardly needed any introduction because one sniff is all it takes for Dilys and I to be reminded of maple syrup.
+This ingredient is present in many natural products like burnt sugar and licorice and tonka, but it hardly needed any introduction because one sniff is all it takes for Dilys and me to be reminded of maple syrup.

 Widely used in the flavor industry, pyrazine has a nutty profile and smells like roasted coffee and cocoa.

 After being introduced to the notable ingredients in Cashmere Wood, it was time for us to pick another core scent that we liked best.
 The moment I smelled Cashmere Wood with honey, I declared that it was “the one”.
-I made the decision blind confidence and certainty; not unlike a gamble.
+I made the decision with blind confidence and certainty; not unlike a gamble.
 The staff proceeded to prepare the bottle after seeking my confirmation.
 I had second thoughts moments after — Cashmere Wood smelled equally alluring, if not more so, when paired with jasmine.
 Later, I found out that the two options that I gravitated towards were less common picks and tried to convince myself that I made the right choice.
 I liked both scents; I just couldn’t decide which I liked more.
 At the end of the night, I made peace with my decision.
 After all, I can always go back with my bottle when it’s time for a refill.

-Dilys was deciding between bergamot and tuberose, and eventually went with the latter.
+Dilys was deciding between bergamot and tuberose and eventually went with the latter.
 Somehow, the friend who accompanies me for Maison 21G’s workshops always picks tuberose as one of their scents.
 We were advised to avoid a light floral note since it will most likely be masked by Cashmere Wood, and so bergamot and tuberose were recommended for those who wanted a sensual and charismatic concoction.
 For a more (conventionally) masculine scent, tobacco and tonka were recommended.

 Perhaps it’s time to address the elephant in the room.
-If you had paid attention to the feature image, you would have noticed that my full name is etched on the bottle, along with the words “Cashmere Wood” printed in smaller script directly below it.
+If you had paid attention to the feature image, you would have noticed that my full name is etched on the bottle, along with the words “Cashmere Wood” printed in a smaller script directly below it.
 One of my favorite parts of the workshop was when we discovered our full names printed on our perfume bottles, which were prepared before our arrival.

 While signing up for the workshop, I entered the names you would find on our identity cards for a field that requested our full names.
 I was hesitant but decided that it was safer to do so in case they were needed for identification purposes.
 It turns out that the other attendees simply gave their first and last names.
 Curiously, this unintentional mistake (on my part!) and the consequent heightened degree of personalization that came with this bottle of fragrance brings to fore an unexpected satisfaction of staking a claim to my possessions.